-MULTICULTURAL LITERATURE & COMPOSITION
+MULTICULTURAL LITERATURE & COMPOSITION [ML]

-Can satisfy GA Dept of Education courses such as 23.06100, 23.06200, 23.06700 (Including Ninth Grade, Tenth Grade, Junior, & Senior Lit/Comp).
-Consult teacher for adapting class to "Honors" standards.
+Can satisfy GA Dept of Education courses such as 23.06100, 23.06200, 23.06700

-Course Description: This is a core, skill-based course designed for any age or grade of high school student.
+Course Description: This is a core, skill-based class designed for any age or grade of high school student.
 The literature component introduces literary and rhetorical analysis nonfiction, short stories, visual media, speeches, novels, and poetry.
 Grammar is approached via analysis of how each student's writing parallels standard written English, and remediation is tailored to each student's specific needs.
-Additionally, ML strengthens the student's ability to organize data and communicate it effectively to a designated audience through composition, group communication, and public speaking.
+ML also strengthens the student's ability to organize data and communicate it effectively to a designated audience through composition, group communication, and public speaking.
 Most classwork is hands-on and active, designed for those who like to be on their feet and engaging in practical writing and speaking activities, many with a real audience.